sean-hansen-sr/terraform-create-network/README.md

-# terraform-create-networ
+# terraform-create-network
-Practice creating a netwrok and resources
+Practice creating a network and resources
 Files created from GCP Professional Architect training